-After Application Server is installed on your system, certain operations require at least 100 MB of available disk space.
+After Application Server is installed, certain operations require at least 100 MB of available disk space.
 These operations include

 - Creating a Galaxy

 - Deploying objects

 - Importing and exporting objects

 - Loading and dumping a Galaxy

 - Restoring and backing up a Galaxy.

 This minimum requirement applies to the Galaxy node as well as any remote IDE nodes.